tasmaniski/zend-layout-change/README.md

-# Layout change per module
+# Change layout per module

 If you have modular app you probably want more that a single layout for eg. admin-layout and web-layout.
 Currently that is not supported by default in zend framework.